Gra8-Git/assembler/README.md

-# assembler
+# assembly
-program on assembler language (find right symbol)
+program on assembly language (find right symbol)

 " section .data "    This section for constant information like data text numblers and so on.
                      It could be used outside functions, in the begining on in the end of the program.